gaudiatech/pyved-engine/README.md

 8. helper classes for coding card games (Poker, Blackjack, *etc.*)
 9. helper classes for adding artificial opponents/intelligent entities (NPCs) to your game

-...But it's only the beginning.
+...
+It's only the beginning.
 More features will be added soon.

+Also, it can be interesting to notice that the game engine PYV is linked to an ecosystem of components, that act in concert in order to make your life as a Game Dev more pleasant.

+For instance, Kata.Games is a Gaming platform that will help indie game developers from all around the globe (and especially PYV users) to create and share digital experiences swiftly, super efficiently!

+This platform should the first one that will share games created using PYV.

 ## 2. Get started

 ### Use pyv and create your first game

-To install our Python package, simply type:
+To install the Python package tied to PYV, simply type:
 ```shell
 pip install pyved-engine
 ```

-At this point, it's crucial to grasp an important concept:
+At this point, it's time to grasp an important concept:
-__pyv__ is not constructed like a typical Python library.
+__pyv__ is not constructed like the typical Python library.
-Indeed, your source code won't directly import `pyved_engine`...
+Indeed, your source code shouldn't contain `import pyved_engine` to link files directly.

-Instead, __pyv__ ships with a dedicated command-line tool designed for creating what we refer to as "game bundles".
+Instead, __pyv__ ships with a dedicated command-line tool designed for creating what one can name "game bundles".
-A game bundle encompasses your game's source code, assets, and relevant metadata.
+A game bundle encompasses your game's source code, assets, relevant metadata and also special code to execute game locally.

 Consequently, your interaction with __pyv__ differs from how you'd interact with a standard Python library, such as `pygame`.

 When using __pyv__, you utilize commands to create a game bundle,